SystemsApproach/private5g/radio.rst

 requirements for how their traffic gets scheduled.
 For example, some applications care about latency and others care more about bandwidth.

-While in principle one could define an uber scheduler that takes dozens of different factors into account, we instead design a mechanism that allows the underlying resources (in this case radio spectrum) to be "sliced" between different uses.
-The key to slicing is to add a layer of indirection to the scheduler.
+While in principle one could define a sophisticated scheduler that takes dozens of different factors into account, 5G has introduced a mechanism that allows the underlying resources (in this case radio spectrum) to be "sliced" between different uses.
+The key to slicing is to add a layer of indirection between the scheduler and the physical resource blocks.
+Slicing, like much of 5G, has received a degree of hype, but it boils down to virtualization at the level of the radio scheduler.

 As shown in :numref:`Figure %s <fig-hypervisor>`, the idea is to perform a second mapping of Virtual RBs to Physical RBs.
-This sort of virtualization is common in resource allocators throughout computing systems because we want to separate how many resources are allocated to each user from the decision as to which physical resources are actually assigned.
+This sort of virtualization is common in resource allocators throughout computing systems because we want to separate how many resources are allocated to each user (or virtual machine in the computing case) from the decision as to which physical resources are actually assigned.
 This virtual-to-physical mapping is performed by a layer typically known as a *Hypervisor*, and the important thing to keep in mind is that it is totally agnostic about which user’s segment is affected by each translation.

 .. _fig-hypervisor:
 .. figure:: figures/Slide19.png